 - FREE screening for gestational diabetes will disappear, and pregnant women will have to pay for the screening (along with the full cost of their maternity care if they have coverage in the individual market).

 - FREE pap smears and HPV tests.
 Obamacare requires insurers to provide free pap smears and HPV tests, but if the law is overturned, expect to start paying for those again, including office visit copays and lab charges.

 - FREE screenings for HIV, Gonorrhea, and Hepatitis.
 These screenings are part of the ACA’s preventive care requirements.

 - FREE tobacco cessation.
 Under Obamacare, health insurance plans provide cessation assistance.
 If the law is overturned, you’ll pay for that again too.

 - FREE Rh incompatibility screening.
 The ACA requires free Rh incompatibility screening for pregnant women, which can be lifesaving for the baby.

 - Improved mortality rates for people with HIV.
 Under Obamacare, people with HIV are less likely to die since ACA-compliant coverage is guaranteed-issue and the majority of the states have expanded Medicaid.
-Repealing the ACA would reverse the declining trend in mortality rates.
+Eliminating the ACA would reverse the declining trend in mortality rates.